lkiesow/python-feedgen/doc/user/basic_usage_guide/part_2.rst

-Normally, you must specify how big the **file size** is in bytes (and the MIME type, if the file extension is unknown to iTunes), but PodcastGenerator can send a HEAD request to the URL and retrieve the missing information.
+Normally, you must specify how big the **file size** is in bytes (and the MIME type, if the file extension is unknown to iTunes), but PodcastGenerator can send a HEAD request to the URL and retrieve the missing information (file size and type).
 This is done by calling :meth:`Media.create_from_server_response <feedgen.Media.create_from_server_response>` instead of using the constructor directly.
 You must pass in the `requests <http://docs.python-requests.org/en/master/>`_ module, so it must be installed! ::